senseiji/blog4/_posts/data-engineering/2021-03-05-which-certification-is-best-for-data-engineers.md

     homepage: which-certification-is-best-for-data-engineers-thumbnail.jpg

 ---

+# Which Certification Is Best For Data Engineers

 Data Engineers are yet to fulfill the talent shortage in the market right now.
 As this gap increases, more and more engineers will be filling in technical roles.
 If you’re one such individual looking forward to an edge in the market; read ahead as we explore **which certification is best for Data Engineers** to pursue today!